NurulIzzahreal/Frontend-Smart-Presence/README.md

 - `image_picker`: For image handling
 - `file_picker`: For CSV import functionality
 - `permission_handler`: For camera and storage permissions
+- `pdf`: For PDF report generation
+- `printing`: For PDF sharing functionality
+- `geolocator`: For location services
+- `geocoding`: For address resolution

 ## Project Structure